Helmets are perhaps the most important piece of equipment to have during mountain biking.

-MIPS is the most common safety technology available for its reliability and familiarity and can be found in helmets such as the Giro Fixture, Specialized Ambush, Bontrager Solstice, Troy Lee A1 and Bell Super 3R.
+MIPS is the most common safety technology available for its reliability and familiarity and can be found in helmets such as the Giro Fixture, Specialized Ambush, Bontrager Solstice, Troy Lee A1, and Bell Super 3R.

-Shearing Pad INside (SPIN) is Swedish company POC’s competitor system to MIPS, using a slightly different approach for much the same result.
+Shearing Pad INside (SPIN) is a Swedish company POC’s competitor system to MIPS, using a slightly different approach for much the same result.

 SPIN is exclusive to POC and it’s incorporated into the POC Octal X.

 Wavecel is a cutting-edge product from Bontrager which uses a mesh of synthetic gel between the pads and shell of the helmet to create something like a crumple zone.

 In an impact, the resilient material flexes and crumples in reaction to the force at the point of impact to absorb and redirect it.
 Bontrager claims that this is up to 48 times as safe as traditional foam helmets, and it’s certainly one of the most futuristic-looking options available.

 Koroyd consists of a mesh that shapes perfectly to the head and reacts by distributing force in a crash.